Skip to main content

 The public program page is generated from your settings.
 To customize it:

-1. Open the Categories tab and configure your categories, awards, and entry fees.
+1. Open Categories and configure your categories, awards, and entry fees.

-2. Open the Program Page tab and add a description (markdown supported), set the timeline (entries open / close, results announced), and add a cover image.
+2. Open Entrant pages and add a description (markdown supported), set the timeline (entries open / close, results announced), and add a cover image.

-3. When you're ready to share, copy the Program Page Link from the Program Links dropdown in the top-right of any tab.
+3. When you're ready to share, copy the Program Page Link from the Program Links dropdown in the top-right corner.

-Your program page is gated by a visibility toggle in the Program Page tab.
+Your program page is gated by a visibility toggle under Entrant pages.
 Keep it off while you build, then flip it on when you're ready for entrants to see it.

 Running the program year after year